-Provisions of the warrants granted in July 2022 could discourage an acquisition of us by a third party.
+Provisions of certain outstanding warrants could discourage an acquisition of us by a third party.

-Certain provisions of the common stock warrants granted by us in July 2022 could make it more difficult or expensive for a third party to acquire us.
-The common stock warrants granted by us in July 2022 prohibit us from engaging in certain transactions constituting "fundamental transactions" unless, among other things, the surviving entity assumes our obligations under the common stock warrants.
-Further, the common stock warrants granted by us in July 2022 provide that, in the event of certain transactions constituting "fundamental transactions," with some exception, holders of such warrants will have the right, at their option, to require us to repurchase such common stock warrants at a price described in such warrants (based on the Black Scholes Value of such warrants).
-These and other provisions of the common stock warrants could prevent or deter a third party from acquiring us even where the acquisition could be beneficial to stockholders.
+Provisions of certain outstanding warrants could make it more difficult or expensive for a third party to acquire us.
+Certain outstanding warrants prohibit us from engaging in certain transactions constituting "fundamental transactions" unless, among other things, the surviving entity assumes our obligations under each of the outstanding warrants issued in connection with the July 2022 Offering, the December 2022 Offering, the April 2023 Offering and August 2023 Offering (each as defined and/or discussed herein), and the outstanding December 2023 Pre-Funded Warrants and December 2023 Common Warrants, respectively.
+Further, such outstanding warrants provide that, in the event of certain transactions constituting "fundamental transactions," with some exception, holders of such warrants will have the right, at their option, to require us to repurchase such warrants at a price described in the applicable warrants (based on the Black Scholes Value of such warrants).
+These and other provisions of the warrants could prevent or deter a third party from acquiring us even where the acquisition could be beneficial to stockholders.